uparlange/cemu-loader/README.md

 # Cemu (WiiU Emulator) game loader #
-Cemu : Highly experimental software to emulate Wii U applications on PC.
+* Cemu : Highly experimental software to emulate Wii U applications on PC
-This application is a game loader for this emulator.
+* This application is a game loader for this emulator

 # Execute application #